timothyas/xesn/docs/gpus.rst

 `cupy <https://cupy.dev/>`_, with the
 `cupy-xarray <https://cupy-xarray.readthedocs.io/>`_
 API.
-With this update there are only small changes that need to be made to the CPU-based examples.
+There are only small changes that need to be made to the CPU-based examples in order to run them on a GPU.

 Required Changes and Tips Using Standard and Parallel ESNs
 ----------------------------------------------------------